 However, this doesn’t mean there’s nothing anyone can do about it.
 Depending on state/federal regulations, personal circumstances, and the severity of said felonies, someone can get them expunged.
 Also, unless an individual’s felony record is relevant to their desired profession, the EEOC’s (Equal Employment Opportunity Commission) Civil Rights Act prohibits employers from preventing candidates from applying for a job.

-If it’s been seven to ten years since a person’s felony conviction, they don’t need to bring it up but one must check their state laws to determine if it’s seven or ten years.
+If it’s been seven to ten years since a person’s felony conviction, applicants are not required by law to disclose or bring it up but individuals should always check their state laws, which can be found in the following links, to determine if a 7 year background check or 10 year background screening applies.

 As previously mentioned, an individual can expunge their felony record if they’re worried about it affecting their job prospects.
 Nevertheless, they have to check the expungement laws of each state before doing so.4